SurajRamteke39/Sales_Dashboard/README.md

 This stored procedure automates the data preparation process:

-- Cleans and stages raw sales data by removing invalid entries.
+- Cleans raw sales data by removing invalid entries.
 - Filters customer data to include only those with valid region information.
 - Loads monthly sales targets for performance comparison.
 - Joins sales with customer region data to enable region-wise analysis.